MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables.md

 ## Set a variable

-Usually you'll use a [question node](authoring-create-edit-topics.md#ask-a-question) to save user input to a variable, but there may be situations where you want to set the value manually.
+Typically you'll use a [question node](authoring-create-edit-topics.md#ask-a-question) to save user input to a variable, but there may be situations where you want to set the value manually.

 1. To assign a value to a [variable](authoring-variables.md), select **+** to add a node, select **Set a variable value**.